-Timely warnings are made to the campus community about any occurrences that would pose a threat to the College community through the Office of the Vice Chancellor for Finance and Administration or the Office of the Chancellor.
+Timely warnings are made to the campus community about any occurrences that would pose a threat to the College community through the Office of the Executive Director of Facilities and Auxiliary Services, Vice Chancellor for Student Affairs, or the Office of the Chancellor.
 These reports are distributed in various ways depending on the nature of the information.
 Among the methods used are e-mail, text messages, warning flyers, campus meetings, and announcements.